 Monitor for signs and symptoms of pneumonitis (hypoxia, cough, dyspnea or interstitial infiltrates on radiologic exams) during therapy.
 If Grade 2 pneumonitis occurs, hold dose until Grade ≤1 for persistent or recurrent pneumonitis, consider resuming therapy at next lower dose.
 If Grade 3 or 4 pneumonitis occurs, discontinue tisotumab permanently.

 - Monitor for signs or symptoms of severe cutaneous adverse reactions (target lesions, worsening skin reactions, blistering or peeling of the skin, painful sores in mouth, nose, throat, or genital area, fever or flu-like symptoms, swollen lymph nodes).
 If signs or symptoms occur, hold Tivdak until cause has been determined.
 Permanently discontinue Tivdak for confirmed Grade 3 or 4 severe cutaneous adverse reactions, including SJS.

 Verify negative pregnancy test before starting therapy.

 - May cause ↓ hemoglobin, ↓ lymphocytes, ↓ leukocytes, and ↓ neutrophils.

-- May cause ↑ serum creatinine, AST, ALT, LDH, urate, alkaline phosphatase, and creatine kinase levels.
+- May cause ↑ serum creatinine, AST, ALT, LDH, urate, alkaline phosphatase, and CK levels.

 - May cause ↓ blood glucose, sodium, magnesium, and albumin.

 - Administer topical ocular vasoconstrictor drops in each eye immediately prior to each infusion.
-Change cold packs as needed throughout infusion to ensure eye area remains cold.
+Change cold packs as needed during infusion to ensure eye area remains cold.

 - Use cooling eye pads during the infusion.